callumacrae/cypress-select-value-issue/README.md

 - Run tests
 - Hover over "GET select" or "- SELECT changed value" in the test information
-- Note that select element now says "THIS SHOULDN'T DISPLAY"
+- Note that select element in snapshot now says "THIS SHOULDN'T DISPLAY"